ankane/shorts/Rails-on-Heroku.md

 heroku create staging-appname -r staging
 ```

-To push to staging, run:
+Deploy with:

 ```sh
 git push staging branch:master
 ```

-You may also want to password protect your staging environment with basic authentication.
+You may also want to password protect your staging environment.

 ```ruby
 class ApplicationController < ActionController::Base